Josef-Hlink/fax/README.md

 git checkout v0.8.6
 ```

+>[!NOTE]
+> If you are only interested in running the training scripts and already have the MDS files, you can skip this step.
+> At some point I might upload these datasets somewhere, but unless you already have compatible MDS files, you will need peppi.
+> The evaluation scripts also depend on peppi, but you could probably rewrite the code to use `libmelee` for evaluation instead.

 #### Package: fax

 Now update the path that points to your local peppi-py clone in the [pyproject.toml](pyproject.toml) of our own repo (fax).